c-o-pr/ddrescue-helper/README.md

 ## TODOS ROBUSTNESS

+- [ ] XXX Do not purge caches by default for ZAP as these may assist recovery steps down range.
 - [ ] XXX Double check alignment of extents in ZAP
 - [ ] ADD A set of pre-defined block contents to be used with ZAP instead of /dev/zero